mnaujokaitis/introspect1b/README.md

 ### 2. Configuration
 Open cicd/variables.sh and configure names for resources in your environment - set a unique resource group at least.
 Resource group of same name must be separately created (e.g. using Azure portal).
 The rest of resources will be created by the scripts.

 ### 3. Run scripts from cicd directory to build docker images, create azure resources and start running ccontainer apps
-Here the scripts to get the app and running.
+Here are the scripts to get the environment up and running.

-First time execution of azure CLI might require installing extensions for Azure offerings like container apps - say yes.
+First time execution of Azure CLI might require installing extensions for Azure offerings like container apps - say yes.
 ```bash
 # set up infrastructure - it will take multiple minutes
 cd cicd